MF Global accounts shock leaves clients scrambling

 MF Global's lawyers are looking for debtor-in-possession financing now, Ziman said.

-The other $3 million will go towards administrative costs, including continuing to pay all of MF's employees.
+The other $3 million will go toward administrative costs, including continuing to pay all of MF's employees.

 Ziman said MF has more than 2,800 employees worldwide, but only 13 at its parent company, MF Global Holdings.
 He did not say how many are employees of MF's U.S. entities.

-Judge Glenn approved the cash collateral deal, despite some scepticism, saying the relatively small bridge financing package "may be a bridge to nowhere."
+Judge Glenn approved the cash collateral deal, despite some skepticism, saying the relatively small bridge financing package "may be a bridge to nowhere."

 KPMG, appointed as administrator to MF Global's British arm, said it was closing out positions under a system set up to prevent a repetition of the work-out of the Lehman collapse.